D'Hondt method

 The D'Hondt method, (Note: English: /dəˈhɒnt/ də-HONT, /nl/, /fr/.
 The name D'Hondt is sometimes spelt as d'Hondt.
 Notably, it is customary in the Netherlands to write such surnames with a lower-case d when preceded by the forename: thus Victor d'Hondt (with a small d), while the surname all by itself would be D'Hondt (with a capital D).
 However, in Belgium it is always capitalized, hence: Victor D'Hondt.) also called the Jefferson method or the greatest divisors method, is an apportionment method for allocating seats in parliaments among federal states, or in proportional representation among political parties.
 It belongs to the class of highest-averages methods.
 Compared to ideal proportional representation, the D'Hondt method reduces somewhat the political fragmentation for smaller electoral district sizes, where it favors larger political parties over small parties.

 The method was first described in 1792 by American Secretary of State and later President of the United States Thomas Jefferson.
-It was re-invented independently in 1878 by Belgian mathematician Victor D'Hondt, which is the reason for its two different names.
+It was re-invented independently in 1878 by Belgian lawyer Victor D'Hondt, which is the reason for its two different names.